florisgravendeel/HUS/README.md

 # HUS
-The repo for Schneider Electric app
+The repository for Schneider Electric app

+Made by 5 students of Hogeschool Utrecht